siom79/log-merger/README.md

 # log-merger
-Simple command line utility to merge different log files based on their timestamps
+Simple command line utility to merge different log files based on their timestamps.

 ## Usage